 The Fishermen Wellness Program advocates for more resources to support the mental health and well-being of commercial fishermen, and partners with organizations to create opportunities for fishermen to find help and information.

-This program is possible thanks to generous support from the Builders Initiative, the Fisher Charitable Trust, and the Sewall Foundation.
+This program is possible thanks to generous support from the Builders Initiative, the Fisher Charitable Trust, the Sewall Foundation, and individual donors.

 Survival Gear Loan Program

 MCFA has life rafts available to fishermen who are getting theirs repacked or who are required to take additional crew/ observers on short notice.

 We also have survival suits that can be borrowed if fishermen are in need of extra crew or will be bringing extra people aboard trips.